 Configuring a Service Provider (SP) at NC State

-Instructions on how to setup and configure a Shibboleth Service Provider to protect a web application or service can be found at: http://xteams.oit.ncsu.edu/iso/shibboleth/sp-setup
+For instructions on how to set up and configure a Shibboleth Service Provider to protect a web application or service, see:

 Requesting Service Provider Access to NC State’s Identity Provider Infrastructure

-Once the form is completed and submitted, it will be reviewed by staff in OIT;
+Once the form is completed and submitted, it will be reviewed by staff in OIT as follows:

 - Finally, once all attribute issues (if any) are resolved, the technical staff will then work with you and/or your third-party partner to test and implement your metadata with our Identity Provider servers.